lordskyzw/6gTrustIssues/ReadMe.md

 # Enhancing 6G Security with a Zero Trust Architecture: A Focus on Dynamic Trust Assessment and Anomaly Detection

 This repository is basically a laboratory focused on enhancing 6G security through the implementation of a Zero Trust Architecture.
-In this project, the aim is to address the trust issues that arise in the context of 6G networks by leveraging dynamic trust assessment and anomaly detection techniques.
+In this project, the aim is to address the security issues that arise in the context of 6G networks by leveraging dynamic trust assessment and anomaly detection techniques.

 ## Table of Contents
 - [Introduction](#introduction)